Last Updated on 27 January 2026 by Cycloscope

 Everything you need to know to travel around Malawi by boat

-Prices, schedules, cabins, classes, and route around Lake Malawi
+Prices, schedules, cabins, classes, and routes around Lake Malawi

 The MV Ilala is the only passenger ship connecting the whole Lake Malawi, transporting goods and people from the south to the north of the country, including the islands.

-Of course, it is famous for being often late due to maintenance, sometimes even a few days, and it seems not to be the safest ship in the world, but what Ilala is able to offer is an unparalleled perspective on the life, the reality, the enchanting landscapes and lights of Malawi.
+Of course, it is famous for often being late due to maintenance, sometimes even for a few days, and it seems not to be the safest ship in the world, but what Ilala offers is an unparalleled perspective on the life, the reality, the enchanting landscapes and lights of Malawi.

-The arrival of the Ilala is always an event for the inhabitants of the “harbor” villages… Only three stops are equipped with a real pier, for all the other places the ship stops near the coast, the distance depends on the water depth, usually a few hundred meters.
+The arrival of the Ilala is always an event in the “harbor” villages… Only three stops are equipped with a real pier; for all the other places the ship stops near the coast, the distance depends on the water depth, usually a few hundred meters.

-Landing and boarding are entrusted to the boats of local fishermen and to the two small boats of the Ilala is a poetically daring manner.
+Landing and boarding are entrusted to the boats of local fishermen and to the two small boats of the Ilala in a poetically daring manner.

 A continuous coming and going of boats and canoes reach the Ilala to accompany passengers and transport the precious freight goods to shore, while young eclectics devise creative ways only to get on the bridge and take a selfie, and maybe a Chibuku at the bar.

-We sailed on the Ilala from Monkey Bay to the island of Likoma (about 27 hours) and it felt great, we didn’t have mechanical problems and we left and arrived on time.
+We sailed on the Ilala from Monkey Bay to Likoma (about 27 hours), and it felt great; we didn’t have mechanical problems and left and arrived on time.

 Cycling Malawi: Bikepacking and Cycle Touring Routes